 The current Covid-19 crisis has placed all organisations, their people and the communities they serve under immense strain.
-With entire work-forces being asked to work from home – often when they have never so before – there are new and unexpected pressures on individuals, teams and managers.
+With entire work-forces being asked to work from home – often when they have never done so before – there are new and unexpected pressures on individuals, teams and managers.
 None of us planned for any of this, but we have responsibilities to customers, employees, shareholders and other stakeholders to manage the current situation as well as we can and prepare for an inevitable return to what might be a 'new normal'.

 Some businesses are faced with inevitable contraction, which we all hope will only be a short term challenge, but others still have opportunities to harness the collective capability of their key knowledge workers for the benefit of everyone.
 Despite the current upheaval those people who can work remotely can add significant value now and help lay the foundations for rapid recovery when the time is right.

 Cost effective collaboration platforms are widely available and the technology for shared working, on-line conferencing and team-work is supported by most of these platforms.
 However, while some of the technologies and platforms may be familiar, isolation and remote working will be new to many people and some leadership will be required to help people adapt to a different way of working.
 With some leadership and the right technological support your teams can become highly productive, motivated and continue to deliver value for the business and the wider community.

 In current circumstances there will be many competing pressures on individuals but in some respects remote working can play an important role alleviating these pressures.
 In our experience, with the right leadership, remote working can be an opportunity to build value and focus teams on four things that really matter now and in the near term future: adjusting to unfamiliar business and personal environments, prioritising and overcoming immediate disruptive challenges, and planning for accelerated recovery.